Configuration File Reference¶

 required(boolean): Whether this input must be provided.
 Defaults totrue.type(string): The expected data type (text, number, bool, etc.).
 Optional but recommended for validation.description(string): Human-readable description of the input's purpose.

-# Example defaults.yml in components/signature_block/
+# Example collection.yml in components/signature_block/

 inputs: